open-telemetry/opentelemetry-java-contrib/prometheus-collector/README.md

-# Prometheus Collector
+# Prometheus simpleclient bridge

-This module is useful for exposing OpenTelemetry metrics to a Prometheus registry.
+This module can be used to bridge OpenTelemetry metrics to the `prometheus-simpleclient` library.

-Currently only registers with the Prometheus `defaultRegistry`.
+Currently only registers with the CollectorRegistry's `defaultRegistry`.

-* Build it with `./gradlew :prometheus-collector:build`
+* Build it with `./gradlew :prometheus-simpleclient-bridge:build`

 ## Usage